StefanSilver/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 ### Uploading Data Samples

 If you followed the onboarding tutorial so far, you should have created a Project and Dataset and selected that Dataset to work with.
-This means you are now ready to add data samples to your Dataset and then learn how to annotate them.
+This means you are now ready to add data samples (Items) to your Dataset and then learn how to Annotate them.

-Data samples you upload to your dataset will be stored as something called an Item.
+The Data samples you upload to your Dataset will be stored as something called an Item.
 Items are Dataloop objects belonging to the Dataloop Item class.
-They are represented as a Dataloop data model object and are stored as a binary object along with a JSON file that contains metadata about the Item.
-Item JSON files also contain metadata from annotations, for example, that you add to further describe or classify the data sample.
-Each Item has a `stream` method to get the data sample along with other attributes, such as the metadata, from the accompanying JSON file.
+They are represented as a Dataloop data model object and are stored as a binary object along with a JSON file that contains Metadata about the Item.
+Item JSON files also contain Metadata from Annotations, for example, that you add to further describe or classify the data sample.
+Each Item has a `stream` method to get the data sample along with other attributes, such as the Metadata, from the accompanying JSON file.

 To get going, create a local directory on your computer where you will place your data sample files.
 If you are on Windows, for example, you can create a folder `C:\UploadDemo`.
 Now place an image file in that folder (any `.jpg` image you have laying around will do).
 Rename the file `test1.jpg` so the rest of the following steps will work as written.
 Now you can upload that sample to the Dataset we created in the last chapter, using the following command: